Karni Mata: Rathore-Bhati alliance

 To maintain peace and prosperity, an alliance between Bhatis and Rathores was needed.
 Since, Bhatis had stopped raiding Bika's territory and Bika had abandoned the fort construction, Karniji advised Rao Shekha that Princess Rangkunwari be married to Rao Bika.
 However, Shekha was hurt by the proposal and stating that it was insulting.
 He explained that Bika was not the heir to Rao Jodha's throne because he had given up his rights of succession to the kingdom, and was now just a wandering prince.
 Meanwhile, Shekha was a ruler and felt it would be unacceptable for her daughter to marry a disinherited prince.
 He would lose face among his people for such a proposal.

 However, a few days later, Shekha made a plundering raid on Multan but was taken prisoner.
 Shekha was held captive for two years, despite failed escape attempts by his supporters.
 His wife prayed to Karniji for help, as she couldn't bear to see her husband suffer any longer.
 In a dream, Karniji advised her to marry their daughter to Rao Bika in order to secure Shekha's freedom.
 The family sought advice from their kinsmen, and traveled to Deshnoke to seek instructions from Karniji.
 After paying their respects, they asked for Karniji's suggestion for a spouse for their daughter.

 Karniji said, "I had expressed before Shekha my desire of seeing her united with Rao Bika, but he did not agree."
 Shekha's wife replied, "According to our custom, a mother has a prior say about the daughter's fate, and that of the son is linked with the father.
 In exercise of this right, I accept your proposal and would abide by the promise till the last."
-Thus, the marriage between royal families of Bhati and Rathore was fixed at the behest of Karniji and a suitable date was chosen for nupitals.
+Thus, the marriage between royal families of Bhati and Rathore was fixed at the behest of Karniji and a suitable date was chosen for nuptials.